Top 100 Trial Lawyers

 Are You Facing Allegations of First Degree Larceny?

 If you were recently arrested and charged with larceny or any other white collar crime in New York, it is imperative that you secure dedicated defense counsel as soon as possible.
 At Tilem & Associates, P.C., we have more than two decades of experience providing our clients with the aggressive defense they need to overcome the serious charges they face.
-We are immediately available to meet with you to get started working on a compelling defense to the charges you face.
-To learn more, and to schedule a free consultation today, call 877-377-8666.
-You can also reach us through our online contact form.
+We are ready to meet with you immediately to begin crafting a strong defense against the charges you are facing.
+To schedule a free consultation today and learn more, please call 877-377-8666.
+Alternatively, you can reach us through our online contact form.

 Client Reviews